esi/esi-docs/docs/services/esi/index.md

 `AppName/0.0.0 email@address.com`

-If your application consists of multiple _products_ such as an upstream library, or if you are a plugin/extension of a larger app, we recommend listing these in _narrow to broad_ order, with your useragent being more to less precise.
-You should _always_ include the source of the code, whilst the app/library or other upstream code are optional but recommended.
+If your application consists of multiple _products_ such as an upstream library, or if you are a plugin/extension of a larger app, you may like to list these in _narrow to broad_ order, with your useragent being more to less precise.
+You should _always_ include the source of the code generating the request.

 `PluginName/0.0.0 AppName/0.0.0 LibraryName/0.0.0 email@address.com`